CodesterClub/Java-Algogen/README.md

 &ensp;&ensp;&ensp;&#8211;Paul Graham</em>

 ## Who are the 'needy'?
-As of 12th Jan of 2021, we ([we who?](https://github.com/CodesterClub)) have just recovered from writing about 20 algorithms for my [ISC-Computer-Practical](https://github.com/OogleGlu/ISC-Computer-Practical) in a single night for submission to school.
+As of 12th Jan of 2021, we ([we who](https://github.com/CodesterClub)?) have just recovered from writing about 20 algorithms for our [ISC-Computer-Practical](https://github.com/CodesterClub/ISC-Computer-Practical) in a single night for submission to school.
 Why?
-Coz I am lazy enough to not do a day's work in that day.
+Coz we are lazy enough to not do a day's work in that day.
 This project is intended to save such lazy people.<br>

 ## Hence,
 We decided to automate the ugliest part of the documentation process,